-In a comment on my recent post It’s not eschatology, folks, it’s just a story Ian Paul kindly took me to task for not consulting Dick France’s [amazon:978-0802825018:inline].
-I used France’s commentary on Mark when writing [amazon:978-1842272992:inline], but the Matthew commentary came out a couple of years later.
+In a comment on my recent post It’s not eschatology, folks, it’s just a story Ian Paul kindly took me to task for not consulting Dick France’s commentary on Matthew.
+I used his commentary on Mark when writing The Coming of the Son of Man, but the Matthew commentary came out a couple of years later.
 I have since got hold of a copy, and I have to say, it hasn’t changed my view.

 France’s argument is basically that whereas in Mark 13 Jesus speaks only about the fall of Jerusalem and its significance for the renewal of God’s people, in Matthew 24-25 he makes a fundamental temporal distinction between the vindication of the Son of Man in conjunction with the destruction of the temple and the parousia of the Son of Man at the close of the age.
 There are five main lines of support for this argument, which I have summarized below.
 I give my reasons for not being persuaded.
 Be warned.
 It’s a little complex….